 S.B.
-No. 827 amends the Election Code to enhance the auditing process for elections utilizing electronic voting systems.
+No. 827 amends the Election Code to enhance the auditing process for elections using electronic voting systems.
 The bill mandates that the general custodian of election records conduct a manual count of all races in at least one percent of election day polling locations and early voting locations, or in three locations, whichever is greater.
-Additionally, it requires a manual count of ballots by mail in at least one percent of precincts where such ballots were cast.
-The bill introduces new provisions for the selection of polling locations and precincts, the appointment of early voting ballot board members, and the timeline for completing the manual count, which must begin within 72 hours after polls close and be completed by the 21st day after election day.
+Additionally, it requires a manual count of all races on ballots by mail in at least one percent of precincts where such ballots were cast.
+The bill also introduces new provisions for the selection of polling locations and precincts, the appointment of early voting ballot board members, and the timeline for completing the manual count, which must be done within 21 days after election day or 30 days if a statewide risk-limiting audit is performed.

 Statutes affected: